kbaseincubator/kbase-ds-widget-tool/docs/creating-dynamic-service-for-widgets.md

     ⓘ Analyzing module directory ...

     ✅ "kbase.yml" successfully loaded
-    ✅ The service module "eapearsonWidgetDemo7" is not a dynamic service and will need to be converted
+    ✅ The service module "eapearsonWidgetDemo7" is not a dynamic service and will be converted

     ⓘ Module name        : eapearsonWidgetDemo7
     ⓘ Module description : A KBase module